HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 First, we set up the grouping criteria and a template variable for the name of the output grouped spectral files:

-*** REMIND MYSELF WHETHER GROUPING FROM SOURCE SPEC IS AUTOMATICALLY APPLIED TO BACK SPEC IN XSPEC? ***

 ```{code-cell} python
 spec_group_type = "min"
 spec_group_scale = 1